Nominations are Open for The Role of Elder through December 10, 2023.

-- guard against corruption of doctrine or morals; exercise government and discipline
+- guard against corruption of doctrine or morals in the congregation and exercise discipline

 - visit the people at their homes, especially the sick